adavijit/JSON-Server/README.md

  - Enter into front-end directory using `cd front-end`
  - Run `npm install`
  - Back to root directory using `cd ..`
- - Enter into back-end directory using `cd front-end`
+ - Enter into back-end directory using `cd back-end`
  - Run `npm install`
  - Back to root directory using `cd ..`
  - Run `npm run dev`